tigerlily/faceb/README.md

 ### Rails integration

-For now FaceB works only with Rails 3.
-A version compatible with Rails 2.3.x is in progress.
+#### Rails 3 initialization

-First thing to do is to add FaceB as dependency of your new project, add this line to your `Gemfile` :
+First thing to do is to add FaceB as dependency of your new project, add this line at the end of your `Gemfile` file :

     gem 'faceb'

 Then call the initialization script like this :

-    $ ./script/rails generate face_b:config
+    $ ./script/rails generate face_b:config --api-key=xxxx --secret-key=xxxx

 This generator will create a new file named `faceb.yml` in your `config` directory.
 Edit this new file with your Facebook application properties.

-## Rails 2.3.x

-A version compatible with Rails 2.3.x is in progress.
+#### Rails 2.3.x initialization

+In your `config/environment.rb` add this line :

+    Rails::Initializer.run do |config|
+      [...]
+      config.gem 'faceb'
+      [...]
+    end

+And run the following rake task :

+    rake face_b:config API_KEY=xxxx SECRET_KEY=xxxx

 ## TODO